 The polar opposition in the mental dimensions that must take part in the process of the actualization of the will as free will, also finds external expression—in the diametrically opposed colors and components of the eye on the one hand, and in the unity between them on the other.

-Hence, the uniqueness of the eye as the only organ capable of expressing the full range of a person’s character traits in general, and the nature of his will in particular, stems from the fact that the types of its tissues, its components and the polar contrasts of its colors reflect the contrasting mental dimensions that are necessary for actualizing a person’s uniqueness: his ability to exist free of conditionings.
-His spirituality and physicality, his freedom and his conditionings, are reflected in the components of his eye that are located one set against the other—the retina, the sclera and its whiteness on one side; the cornea, the lens, the pupil and its blackness on the other side—and ipso facto when as a single unit of action they provide the morphological conditions necessary for vision.
-This remarkable unity of opposites is the eye and therefore from among all the bodily organs it alone reflects the totality of a person’s Mind; that is, the contrasting mental dimensions on the one hand, and the unity between them on the other.
-In short, among the facial organs, the eye alone serves as “a mirror of the soul,” for only in its tissues are the two poles of a person’s existence represented.
-This is wonderfully and strikingly illustrated by the polar contrast in the colors of the eye that has no parallel in any other organs of the body.
+Hence, the uniqueness of the eye as the only organ capable of expressing the full range of a person’s character traits in general, and the nature of his will in particular, stems from the fact that the types of tissues it consists of, its components and the polar contrasts of its colors, reflect the contrasting mental dimensions that are necessary for actualizing a person’s uniqueness: his ability to exist free of conditioning.
+His spirituality and physicality, his freedom and his conditioning, are reflected in the components of his eye that are set one against the other—the retina, the sclera and its whiteness on the one hand; the cornea, the lens, the pupil and its blackness on the other—and ipso facto when as a single unit of action they provide the morphological conditions necessary for vision.
+This remarkable unity of opposites is the eye and therefore from among all the bodily organs it alone reflects the totality of a person’s mind; that is, the contrasting mental dimensions on the one hand, and the unity between them on the other.
+In short, among the facial organs, the eye alone serves as “the mirror of the soul,” for only in its tissues are the two poles of a person’s existence represented.
+This is wonderfully and strikingly illustrated by the polar contrast in the colors of the eye that has no parallel in any other organ of the body.

-Comparing the human eye to those of nonhuman primates—i.e., to the eyes of the creatures whose morphology is closest to ours—concludes this line of thinking.
-At the end of chapter 1 we saw that the fact that eyes that condition their perception upon involvement of the will are positioned in nonhuman primates above the ears that do not require this—similar to the positioning of human eyes—does not indicates that they as well are capable of transforming their will into Free will.
+Comparing the human eye to those of nonhuman primates—i.e., to the eyes of the creatures whose morphology is closest to ours—completes this line of thinking.
+At the end of chapter 1 we saw that the fact that eyes whose perception is contingent upon involvement of the will are positioned in nonhuman primates above the ears that do not require this—similar to the positioning of human eyes—does not indicate that they too are capable of transforming their will into free will.
 As a matter of fact, these creatures lack the frontal brain lobes that would allow them self-control and, therefore, free will.
-From here it could be deduced that the difference between the nature of human will and that of nonhuman primates is summed up in the mark that this difference imprints upon their brains, but this is not the case.
-This difference also finds expression, among other ways, in the significant differences between the human eye and that of nonhuman primates.
+From here it might be deduced that the difference between the nature of human will and that of nonhuman primates is summed up in the mark that this difference imprints upon their brains, but this is not the case.
+This difference also finds expression in, among other things, the significant differences between the human eye and that of nonhuman primates.

-When we compare the different types of eyes of the primates we will notice that human eyes are characterized by exceptional morphological features, as noted by researchers: 1) The opening of human eyes exposes a larger proportion of the sclera compared to that which is exposed, if at all, with the opening of nonhuman primates’ eyes; 2) The human sclera does has no pigmentation and therefore looks white, whereas the pigmentation found in the sclera of all other primates give it a dark, usually brown, appearance.
+When we compare the different types of eyes that primates have, we will notice that human eyes are characterized by exceptional morphological features, as noted by researchers: 1) The opening of human eyes exposes a larger proportion of the sclera compared to that which is exposed, if at all, with the opening of nonhuman primates’ eyes; 2) The human sclera has no pigmentation and therefore looks white, whereas the pigmentation found in the sclera of all other primates gives it a dark, usually brown, appearance.
 Thus, among the primates the greatest color contrast—the contrast between white on the one hand and black on the other—finds striking expression only in human eyes, as shown in the pictures below.